 Draw on your love for critical thinking and become an innovative problem solver for a brighter tomorrow with UC's highly respected Bachelor of Engineering (Honours).
-Over four years, you'll gain knowledge, skills and experience and specialise in Robotics and Artificial Intelligence or Network Engineering.
+Over four years, you'll gain knowledge, skills and experience and specialise in Intelligent Robotics or Network Engineering.

-- Robotics & Artificial Intelligence discover conceptual grounding in intelligent systems with the opportunity to apply theoretical knowledge in a practical setting through direct access to our collaborative robotics lab, a hub for industry-lead, cutting edgement development and research work in robotics. - Network Engineering gain in-depth knowledge and skills in designing, developing and operating software-based networked systems, including mobile and wireless data communications networks, network security applications and services relating to cloud computing, big data and multimedia networks.
+- Intelligent Robotics Build your expertise in the exciting world of robotics and smart machines.
+You'll gain a comprehensive understanding of the control and dynamics of machines, industrial robotics, algorithms, smart engineering and more. - Network Engineering gain in-depth knowledge and skills in designing, developing and operating software-based networked systems, including mobile and wireless data communications networks, network security applications and services relating to cloud computing, big data and multimedia networks.